St Mirren TV: Saints vs Dunfermline (11th Mar)

 From all the fans who nominate the winning player one will be picked at random from the Facebook account and another from the Twitter account and they will each be awarded a £10 voucher for the Club Shop.
 The winners will be notified through the account they posted from.

-So get yourself ready on the hour mark of Saturday’s game against Morton and get voting with #SMFCMOM.
+So get yourself ready on the hour mark of Saturday’s game against Dunfermline Athletic and get voting with #SMFCMOM.

-Paisley Panda is all set for Saturday’s match against Morton with his preparations all in place for the popular match day competitions ‘Bung a Baw’ and 'Spot Prizes'.
+Paisley Panda is all set for Saturday’s match against Dunfermline Athletic with his preparations all in place for the popular match day competition ‘Bung a Baw’.

 To take part in ‘Bung a Baw’ fans need to purchase a small foam ball which is numbered and they will then have a chance to throw their ball towards our club mascot Paisley Panda in front of the Family Stand.
 Each person will have 60 seconds to do this and the winner will be the person who has thrown the ball closest to the feet of the Panda with the winner being confirmed over the PA system.